awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 For more information, see [Transfer requirements for top\-level domains](#domain-transfer-to-route-53-requirements)\.

 ** Disable DNSSEC for the domain **
-Route 53 supports DNSSEC for domain registration, but not for DNS\.
-If you're using DNSSEC for the domain that you're transferring to Route 53, do one of the following:
-+ **If you're transferring DNS service to Route 53 or another provider that does not support DNSSEC** – Delete public keys for the domain\.
-**Important**
+If you use DNSSEC with a domain and you transfer the domain registration to Route 53, you must disable DNSSEC at the former registrar first\.
+Then, after you transfer the domain registration, take steps to set up DNSSEC for the domain in Route 53\.
+Route 53 supports DNSSEC for domain registration and for DNSSEC signing\.
+For more information, see [Configuring DNSSEC signing in Amazon Route 53](dns-configuring-dnssec.md)\.
 If you transfer a domain registration to Route 53 while DNSSEC is configured, the DNSSEC public keys are transferred, too\.
-If you transfer DNS service to Route 53 or another a provider that doesn't support DNSSEC, DNS resolution fails intermittently until you delete the DNSSEC keys from the domain\.
-For more information, see the troubleshooting topic [DNS resolution fails intermittently](troubleshooting-intermittent-dns-resolution-failure.md)\.
+If you transfer DNS service to a provider that doesn't support DNSSEC, DNS resolution fails intermittently until you delete the DNSSEC keys from the domain\.
+For more information, see [Deleting public keys for a domain](domain-configure-dnssec.md#domain-configure-dnssec-deleting-keys)\.
-+ **If you're transferring DNS service to a provider that supports DNSSEC** – Configure DNSSEC with the new DNS service provider\.
-You don't need to delete public keys for the domain\.
-+ **If you aren't transferring DNS service** – You don't need to delete public keys for the domain\.

 **Get an authorization code**
 An authorization code from the current registrar authorizes us to request that registration for the domain be transferred to Route 53\.
 You'll enter this code in the Route 53 console later in the process\.